 Input Nodes

 Input nodes are the starting point for any data flow.
-Flowfile currently supports reading from local files, cloud storage (S3), and manual input.
+Flowfile supports reading from local files, databases, cloud storage, catalog tables, and manual input.

 Node Details